A value metric is the way you measure value exchange in your product.

 Finding your value metrics helps you monitor if users are achieving meaningful outcomes in your product.
 They also play a critical role in reshaping your pricing strategy.

-I’ll go through two different strategies that—depending on your company size—can help define your value metric.
-For best results, I’d recommend using both approaches in unison.
+I’ll go through two different strategies that - depending on your company size - can help define your value metric.
+For the best results, I’d recommend using both approaches in unison.

 Step 1: Subjective Analysis

 By now, you should have at least a couple of hypotheses about your value metric:

 Pull out a piece of paper and jot down everything you think could be a value metric.
 Once you have the list, run it through the value metric scratch pad.